subhendu01/speech_assistant/README.md

-# Speech Recognition using python
+# Speech Assistant using python

 Here I've used some basic python libraries to build a voice assistance.